Select an OCR site

 I want to

-Take a look at our frequently asked questions for further guidance.
+Take a look at the trouble shooting section below for further guidance.

-If you're unsure which examination board your exams were taken with, please contact your school or college for advice.
-Further information can also be found on the Ofqual website.
+OCR holds historical records for a number of exam boards, a list of which can be found on the GOV.UK website.
+If you're not sure which examination board your exams were taken with, please contact your school or college for advice.

-Firstly, we recommend you contact the exams officer at your school or college to see if they have the original certificate.
+We recommend you contact the exams officer at your school or college to see if they have the original certificate.
 Schools and colleges are required to retain certificates for a period of 12 months after they are issued.
-After this time, if they have not retained the certificate, you will need to apply for a certifying statement of results/replacement certificate, depending on the qualification.

 For general qualifications, such as GCSEs, we are required to show all passing grades obtained with our board in a given series on the certifying statement of results.
-For example, if you passed three subjects with OCR in one series (e.g. June 2015) you cannot request that we show only one of them.
-This is to ensure the documents we issue accurately reflect the information which would have appeared on the original certificate.
+This is to make sure the documents we issue accurately reflect the information which would have appeared on the original certificate.

 For advice on the equivalency of UK qualifications, please visit the Ofqual website.